qwefgh90/handyfinder/README.md

 - You can download released versions from:  https://github.com/qwefgh90/handyfinder/releases

+# usage

+1. In index page, add directories you want to index
+2. and then "click run"
+3. In search page, type keyword and search

 # functionality
 - graphical interface like web
 - string indexing from files on file systems